 These studies pay between $10 and $20 an hour.

-You need to create an account at the SONA System website to see available research studies and check for eligibility.
+You need to create an account at the SONA System website to see available research studies.

 This college holds a wide range of research studies revolving MRI research, human brain, behavior, and so on.